Zoom Recordings: to the Cloud, or Computer? A Discussion

 - Record to the Computer.

 It is a serious choice.
-As of this date, we have used up 5% of our institutional Zoom account’s allotment of two terabytes (two thousand gigabytes).
-At that rate of consumption we will be using up our space and incurring additional costs within the academic year.
+As of this date, we have used up 10% of our institutional Zoom account’s allotment of two terabytes (two thousand gigabytes).

 If you are recording to your computer, that space is not affected.
 You will be able to find the video on your computer and upload it to Canvas Studio, with confidence that there will be no space limitation.
 But it does take time to upload long videos of class sessions; whereas, by recording to the Cloud you simply point the students in that direction.
 Very easy and convenient, but, again, with future issues of limitations.